 2) Mince garlic and shallots and clean the shrimp if they aren't already cleaned.

 3) Add butter to pot over medium heat.
-Once hot and melted, added shallots and garlic and cook for a minute until soft.
+Once hot and melted, add the cleaned shrimp and cook for 90 seconds per side.
+Then add shallots and garlic and cook for another 30 seconds until soft.

-4) Add shrimp along with a splash of white wine, and the crushed red pepper.
-Cook shrimp about 90 seconds a side until they are just cooked.
+4) Add a splash of white wine, and the crushed red pepper.
 Try not to overcook them.